Traveling at the Speed of Plot

 - Pulp Fiction: "That's thirty minutes away.
 I'll be there in ten."
 Though Mr. Wolf is noted for driving very fast - the thirty minute estimate probably reflects a normal, law-abiding driver's time.

-- In Shrek 2, it takes Shrek, Fiona, and Donkey several days to get to Far Far Away.
+- In Western Animation/Shrek2, it takes Shrek, Fiona, and Donkey several days to get to Far Far Away.
 Later in the movie, when the supporting cast finds out that the group is in trouble, they get there in just a few hours.
+It's implied that perhaps the supporting guys were riding on Dragon and Dragon is capable of flying at a much faster speed than a typical horse-drawn carriage is able to travel.

 - Combined with a Travel Montage in The Muppets' "Travel by Map" sequence.